 However, it is difficult to meet or equal an impairment listing; therefore the vast majority of disability claims are evaluated through steps four and five before a decision is made.

-Steps four and five involve an evaluation of your ability perform substantial work activity.
-Disability examiners must first evaluate your ability to perform any of your past relevant work (relevant work can be any job that you performed in the past fifteen years that lasted three months or more and for which your earnings were SGA).
+In steps four and five of the evaluation process, disability examiners must first evaluate your ability to perform any of your past relevant work (relevant work can be any job that you performed in the past fifteen years that lasted three months or more and for which your earnings were SGA).
 If they determine that you can perform one of your past jobs, your disability claim will be denied at step four.

-For this reason, the social security administration will evaluate a claimant's work history in addition to their medical history.
+For this reason, the social security administration will evaluate a claimant's work history and medical history.
 This is to determine what the requirements of their past jobs were.
 By comparing an individual's present limitations to their past work requirements, social security can gauge whether or not it is reasonable to expect a person to be able to go back to a former job.

 Also, by examining a person's work history, the social security administration can determine if it is possible for an individual to seek another type of employment based on a variety of factors including their age, education and job skills.